Appendix: Config Format Reference

 - Scope:

-scopes/{name}name: scope ID.aliases: string[]: alias set (case-insensitive).
+scopes/{name}name: Scope ID.aliases: string[]: Alias set (case-insensitive).

 - Scope group:

-scope_groups/{name}name: group name.: string[]: scope IDs in this group (case-insensitive).
+scope_groups/{name}name: Group name.: string[](value list): Set of scope IDs within the group (case-insensitive).

 Example: